MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Support for running PyMOL through R from emacs </b></summary>

-The ESS package enables the editing and running of several statistical packages from inside of emacs.
+The ESS package enables the editing and running of several statistical packages from inside emacs.
 ESS stands for emacs speaks statistics.
 The supported packages include R, BUGS, JAGS, and STATA.
 Note the absence of Stan and pymc3.